Improving Acoustics: The 4 Step Checklist

 What if you could create the room of your dreams acoustically?
 Maybe you're trying to keep your recording studio from disturbing anyone outside of that room.
 Or maybe you want anyone in your living room or your home theater to clearly hear everything that is said.

-By using this easy 4 step checklist you can create the ideal sound environment for any space:
+By using this easy four-step checklist, you can create the ideal sound environment for any space:

 ☑ What does success sound like?